 Why Get a Master’s Degree in Engineering?

-A master’s degree in engineering is a great way to advance your opportunities for leadership and specialization in a well-paying and highly competitive field.
+And, of course, in addition to the research experience you’ll gain, a master’s degree in engineering is a great way to advance your opportunities for leadership and specialization in a well-paying and highly competitive field.
 In most cases, you can qualify to become a licensed Professional Engineer (PE) by earning your bachelor’s degree from an Accreditation Board for Engineering and Technology (ABET) accredited college, passing the Fundamentals of Engineering (FE) examination, and amassing at least four years of professional engineering experience.
-A master’s degree is not required to become a licensed PE, but it can make you a more attractive candidate to prospective employers, prepare you to assume a leadership role, or qualify you to consult on important government, public, or private engineering projects.

 How Can I Qualify To Get a Master’s Degree in Engineering?